 What happens during treatment of Periodontal Disease?

-Treatment for periodontal disease is specific to the stage of the condition as well as the patient’s individual needs.
-One of the first lines of defense against gum disease is a scaling and root planing.
-This procedure is done by a hygienist and involves removing debris and plaque buildup that has accumulated in the gingival pockets around each tooth.
-You may need to have a scaling and root planing done often to treat gum disease and prevent it from getting worse.
-Other treatment options, like laser gum treatment and periodontal trays, can be used to help treat the disease and prevent it from getting worse.
+Treatment for periodontal disease is specific to the stage of the condition, as well as the patient’s individual needs.
+One of the first lines of defense against gum disease is having a type of cleaning treatment called a scaling and root planing.
+This procedure is done by a hygienist, and involves removing debris and plaque buildup that has accumulated in the gingival pockets around each tooth.
+You may need to have a scaling and root planing done often to successfully treat gum disease and prevent it from getting worse.
+Other treatment options, like laser gum treatment and periodontal trays, can be used to prevent the disease from advancing.

-If you have periodontal disease or think that you might have this condition, call us today and our helpful staff members can help by scheduling an appointment for you.
+If you have periodontal disease, or think you may have this condition, call us today and our helpful staff members can help by scheduling an appointment for you.